|Events during May

 when it is higher in the sky.

-observors in equatorial and southern latitudes, the planet rises several hours before the Sun and dominates the eastern sky in the early morning hours.
-During
+in Europe and North America by the end of May.
+For those in equatorial and southern latitudes, the planet rises several hours before the Sun and is a prominent

 Varying from 603 (at its closest) to 770 million kilometres from the sun, the difference in brightness between opposition and conjunction varies less than

 with Mars, from about -2.9 to -1.8 magnitude.
 Always a bright planet, Jupiter comes to opposition a month later each year, moving approximately from one zodiacal

 constellation to the next.